billyb2/game/README.md

 To make a very optimized build for WASM (slow build times, fast run times), run:
 `cargo make serve-release-simd`

-To run a debug WASM build (not recommended for playtesting since the performance is horrible), run:
+To run a debug WASM build (not recommended for playtesting since the performance is horrible, but good for making sure basic new features are working), run:
 `cargo make serve-fast-simd`

 I only recommend debug builds if you want to very quickly check a change, rather than playtesting the game